Burt County, Nebraska

 Burt County is a county in the U.S. state of Nebraska, bordering the west bank of the upper Missouri River.
-As of the 2020 United States census, the population was 6,722.
-Its county seat is Tekamah.
-The county was formed in 1854 and named after Francis Burt, the first governor of Nebraska Territory.
+As of the 2020 census, the population was 6,722, and was estimated to be 6,678 in 2025.
+The county seat and the largest city is Tekamah.

-In the Nebraska license plate system, Burt County is represented by the prefix 31 (it had the 31st-largest number of vehicles registered in the county when the license plate system was established in 1922).
+In the Nebraska license plate system, Burt County was represented by the prefix "31" (as it had the 31st-largest number of vehicles registered in the state when the license plate system was established in 1922).

+History

+Burt County was created on November 23, 1854 and named after Francis Burt, the first governor of Nebraska Territory.

 Geography

-According to the US Census Bureau, the county has an area of 497 sqmi, of which 492 sqmi is land and 5.5 sqmi (1.1%) is water.
+According to the United States Census Bureau, the county has a total area of 497.064 sqmi, of which 491.587 sqmi is land and 5.477 sqmi (1.10%) is water.
+It is the 76th-largest county in Nebraska by total area.
 Its east boundary line is formed by the western border of the state of Iowa, a boundary mostly aligning with the Missouri River.
 Because of shifts in the river over time, small portions of the county are now located on the eastern bank of the river.